nunocoracao/n9o.xyz/content/posts/202209-apple-sustaining-innovation/index.md

 Instead of focusing on something different and disruptive, companies end up slowing down their innovation speed and settle for providing ever-better products that can sell for ever-better profits to their very best customers.
 I.e., the game becomes about staying on the top, not getting there.

-Ultimately, a sustaining innovation makes good products into better products, which is not a bad strategy at all.
+Ultimately, sustaining innovation makes good products into better products, which is not a bad strategy at all.
 Sustaining innovation can be characterized in three different aspects: **performance**, **customers**, and **business model**.

 ### Performance
 This first aspect means that these types of innovations aim to increase performance in attributes most valued by the company’s most demanding customers (typically, the high-end customers are the ones willing to pay more for premium features on products).